 Remarkably the same is true of "I Like It Funky" which lives up to its title even while collective feet only ease the accelerators down slightly.
 The result effortlessly lifts the spirit.
 Guitarist George Freeman's work sounds superficially like an oblique take on Grant Green, although his blues feel is more down-home than Green's ever was.
 Holloway preaches in effective fashion and drummer Greg Rockingham's backbeat, at one and the same time fat and lean, lends credence to his surname.

 Holloway shouts the blues too, literally, on the closing "Keep Your Hands Off Her," where his vocal is that of a man some way short of his ninth decade on this earth, and when he puts that tenor sax in his mouth again after Foreman's greasy eloquence the clouds part and the sun comes out, with warmth sufficient to reach the soul.

-Love Walked In; I Like It Funky; Go Red Go; Deep Purple; St Thomas; Stardust; Bags Groove; Wave; Keep Your Hands Off Her.
+Love Walked In; I Like it Funky; Go Red Go; Deep Purple; St. Thomas; Stardust; Bag's Groove; Wave; Keep Your Hands off Her.

-Red Holloway: tenor sax, alto sax; Chris Foreman: organ; Henry Johnson: guitar (1, 3-8) George Freeman: guitar (2, 9) Greg Rockingham: drums.
+Red Holloway: tenor saxophone, alto saxophone, vocals (9); Chris Foreman: Hammond B3 organ; Henry Johnson: guitar; George Freeman: guitar (2, 9); Greg Rockingham: drums.